-Once your students have some examples, give them the opportunity to practice.
+Once your students have some examples, give them the opportunity to practice descriptive writing.

 3. Use the five senses/five sentences

-In this challenge, students are asked to write a five sentence description using a different sense in each sentence.
+In this challenge, students are asked to use sensory details to write a five sentence paragraph using a different sense in each sentence.

-To start this, have students write a five sentence description — (their right shoe, backpack, text book, top of their desk, etc.).
-When the paragraph is finished, have them revise their wriitng so that each sentence uses a different sense.
+Have students write a five sentence description — (their right shoe, backpack, text book, top of their desk, etc.).
+When the paragraph is finished, have them revise their writing so that each sentence uses a different sense.

 Now, here is where this assignment gets interesting:

 Sense of taste!
 You don’t want your students to be licking the tops of their desks!
 However, by writing, “the golden, honey wood glistens as the sunlight streams across it” does have sensory details with the sense of taste — honey, right?

 You can “taste” it as well as “see” it in your mind as you read.
 Use this sense as an opportunity for students to think about word choice in a different way.

 Students will need to think about their word choice in order to use all five senses.
 Paying attention to sensory details helps bring writing to life.